bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 }
 ```

 Implementors of this trait can then easily and cheaply access specialized pipeline variants (with automatic per-key caching and hot-reloading).
 If this feels too abstract / advanced, don't worry!
-This is a "mid level power-user tool", not something most Bevy App developers need to contend with.
+This is a "mid-level power-user tool", not something most Bevy App developers need to contend with.

 ### Simpler Shader Stack